rilldata/rill/docs/docs/deploy/existing-project/existing-project.md

 :::

-## 2. Pushing changes to GitHub and updating Rill Cloud
+### Step 2 - Continue pushing changes to GitHub in order to update Rill Cloud
 After making changes to your project in Rill Developer, you will need to [push your changes to GitHub](github-101.md#pushing-changes).
 Whether you decide to use a UI like GitHub Desktop or via the CLI using `git`, you will need to manage the objects to push to your repository.

 ## Continuous Deployment
-Rill will automatically detect changes that you have pushed locally to GitHub.
-In this case, Rill will detect the changed objects and update accordingly.
-If you are experiencing some issues with the project after pushing changes to the CLI, please refer the the project's status page for more information or by running:
+Rill should automatically detect changes that you have pushed locally to GitHub and update your deployed project accordingly.
+Depending on the changes, this may results in a project reconcile to occur.
+If you are experiencing some issues with the project after pushing changes to the CLI, please refer the the project's status page for more information or you can run via the CLI:

 ```
 rill project status
 ```

 :::tip Interested in using Gitlab?